brusaalves/apache-nifi/docs/en.md

 ### Project structure

-- To load custom processors into NiFi, the `nar` packages should be placed on `/app/nifi/src/lib` folder.
+- To load custom processors into NiFi, the `nar` packages should be placed on `./app/nifi/src/lib` folder.

-- To update NiFi confiurations, edit the `nifi.properties` file, located in `/app/nifi/src/conf`.
-To edit or load other configuration file, these should be placed in the `/app/nifi/src/conf` (volume pointed to `/opt/nifi/nifi-current/conf/custom`) folder and reference it on `nifi.properties`.
+- NiFi configurations file are located in `./app/nifi/src/conf`.

+- NiFi flows are saved in `./app/nifi/src/flow`.